kadamwhite/talks/2017/loopconf-wpapi/wpapi-js.md

 The API serves many users.
 It papers over a lot of inconsistencies within WordPress; last night I inadvertently dubbed it the "jQuery of the WordPress Database."

-jQuery filled, and still fills, a critical role in the web development community; and our REST API will, too, whether we planned for it or not.
+jQuery filled, and still fills, a critical role in the web development community; and our REST API will, too.
+It's the first major facade over the internal roughness of WordPress data.
+It is rough itself, but we're improving it daily.

 ---
 <!-- .slide: class="center" -->